DanPace725/SlimeTest/tc/docs/casual_universality_flex.md

 ### Profile wiring

-The `casual_universality_flex` profile flips `tc.enabled` to `true`, pins the seed/tick salt, and raises `updateCadence` to `1` so Rule 110 runs every tick alongside the organism sim.
-It registers two schemas: `tc.rule110.snapshot` stays active while the `tc.turing_tape.snapshot` schema remains documented but disabled, which lets us stage tape experiments without touching the manifest pipeline.
-When the profile is loaded through the config panel (press **L** to open the training UI and choose the preset loader), `applyTcConfig` replays the TC configuration and resizes caches as needed.
+The `casual_universality_flex` profile flips `tc.enabled` to `true`, pins the seed/tick salt, raises `updateCadence` to `1`, and now writes the `tc.rule110.*` block that the config panel surfaces (width, initializer, phase, and random seed/density).
+That keeps the UI, exported snapshots, and the JSON profile all in sync.
+It also registers the TC overlay defaults so the HUD panel lights up as soon as you load the preset.

+Behind the scenes, loading the profile through the config panel (press **O** to open it and pick the preset) calls `applyTcConfig`, `loadTapeMachinesFromConfig`, and the new `applyTcRuntimeConfig` helper.
+That helper instantiates `registerRule110Stepper`, publishes the resulting stepper on `window.rule110Stepper` (so the resource overlay and console helpers can reach it), and stores the latest `tc.rule110.snapshot` payload in `TcStorage` for schema validation.

 ### Scheduler, storage, and steppers